-The specter of 'unleaded fuel only' - instigated in UK on January 1st 1999 and seemingly from decades ago across the rest of the world - seems to be forcing more and more folk into frightened, panic orientated action.
+The specter of 'unleaded fuel only' made mandatory from 1996 in the USA seems to be forcing more and more folk into frightened, panic orientated action.
 Mini, Midget and Sprite owners are featuring heavily in this.
 The situation not at all being helped by all sorts of conflicting information from 'leaned' sources, such as lead levels in humans has declined greatly since 1935 - despite the rapidly expanding ownership of petrol-burning vehicles.
 And benzene and toluene used in unleaded fuels are cancerous.

 Still, the powers that be are relentlessly forcing through the 'no heavy metals in fuel' bills, not being at all put off by such trivia.
 Not surprising bearing in mind the complete debacle on the catalytic converter front - the type decided on for world wide and universal use was developed and tested in California!
 As a consequence, further testing in colder climates (i.e. Europe) has found emissions produced by Cat equipped cars to be more harmful than burning leaded fuel simply because the Cat's aren't working at the right temperature.
 Makes you wonder, eh?